 Using SSO offers numerous benefits for the company, user, and IT professionals, including:

-- Provides SaaS discovery + visibility (more on this below)
+- Provides SaaS discovery and visibility (more on this below)

 - Enhances security and compliance: Equips IT managers with centralized control over who has access to their systems and tools, while countering unsafe password practices and lowering the risk of data breaches.
 SSO also helps with HIPAA and Sarbanes-Oxley compliance.